aaronicsubstances/shrewd-evolver/Data-Modelling.md

 Represent any helping code artifacts to perform a read and write database operation as an "internal stored procedure" which generates something like prepared SQL statements.

-To make it easiest to test variations in generated query code snippets, the query generation part should be generated with the equivalent of a pure function with these characteristics:
+To make it easier to test variations in generated query code snippets, the query generation part should be generated with the equivalent of a pure function with these characteristics:
   - Contains only sequential statements and non-nested (ie top-level) if-else statements
   - All the boolean conditions for the if statements constitute the beginning code of the function, and are determined only by the procedure parameters.
   - Each if condition clause is trivially exactly one boolean condition